How the Right to Terminate Transferred Copyrights Impacts Estate Planning

 What Is the Right to Terminate Transferred Copyright?

-For example, if you transferred your copyright on January 1, 1978, then the five-year window would begin January 1, 2013.
+If you are an artist who transferred your copyright on January 1, 1978, then the five-year window would begin January 1, 2013.
 And you would have to notify the current copyright holder of your intent to terminate by January 1, 2003 at the earliest or January 1, 2016 at the latest.

 Potential Complications for Estate Planning

-Unfortunately, the 1976 Copyright Act that granted this right also created an automatic right of inheritance for your surviving spouse and/or descendants.
-That means, even if you do not intend to make them beneficiaries of your estate, your statutory heirs will automatically inherit the right to terminate if you die before the window is closed.
+Unfortunately, the 1976 Copyright Act that granted this right also created an automatic right of inheritance for your surviving spouse or descendants.
+So even if you do not intend to make them beneficiaries of your estate, your statutory heirs will automatically inherit the right to terminate if you die before the window is closed.
 You cannot choose which heir is given the copyright.

 For example, you may have disinherited your children from your estate, giving everything to your spouse.
 But your children still retain the right to terminate your transferred copyrights, which means they could gain those rights during the five-year window and benefit financially.

 If you die after giving notice but before the date where the copyright transfers back to you, the copyright will pass according to your estate plan.
 In the absence of an estate plan, it will pass according to intestate succession.
 Either way, this may come with a downside: your estate may remain open until the copyright has reverted to the estate.
-That can take up to 15 years, depending on the timing of your death.
+And that can take up to 15 years.

 You may want your copyright to stay in the hands of the person or organization who currently has it.
-For example, many artists give their copyright to their privately-run foundation, and that foundation often relies on income generated from that copyright in order to remain functioning and protecting the artist’s legacy after death.
-Another example is if you have given the rights as a charitable donation to support a cause you believe in or to a close loved one who is not related to you by blood.
+For example, many artists give their copyright to their privately-run foundation.
+Then that foundation often relies on income generated from that copyright in order to remain functioning.
+They also protect the artist’s legacy after death.

-So how do you prevent your statutory heirs from coming back later to terminate that transferred copyright and take it for themselves?
+So how do you prevent your heirs from terminating that transferred copyright and take it for themselves?
 You need to transfer the copyright in your last will and testament in order for it not to be subject to termination rights.
 This exception is not applicable to other testamentary substitutes, such as revocable trusts.
-We presume the drafters of this law in 1970s did not have the foresight to anticipate the brutal process in known as probate.
+It’s likely that the drafters of this law in 1970’s did not have the foresight to anticipate the lengthy process of probate.

 These types of details are why it is so important to seek the help of an estate planning lawyer with experience handling copyright matters.
 Otherwise, the copyright to your works might not end up where you intended after you pass.